ray-project/ray/doc/source/cluster/kubernetes/user-guides/kuberay-auth.md

 ## Prerequisites

-* A Kubernetes cluster (this guide uses GKE, but the concepts apply to other Kubernetes distributions).
+* A Kubernetes cluster.
+This guide uses GKE, but the concepts apply to other Kubernetes distributions.
 * `kubectl` installed and configured to interact with your cluster.
-* `gcloud` CLI installed and configured (if using GKE).
+* `gcloud` CLI installed and configured, if using GKE.
 * [Helm](https://helm.sh/) installed.
 * Ray installed locally.

-## Create a GKE Cluster (or use an existing cluster)
+## Create or use an existing GKE Cluster

-If you don't have a Kubernetes cluster, create one using the following command (or adapt it for your cloud provider):
+If you don't have a Kubernetes cluster, create one using the following command, or adapt it for your cloud provider:

 ```bash
 gcloud container clusters create kuberay-cluster \